dokun1/Lumina/README.md

 Lumina allows you to set a level of logging for actions happening within the module.
 The logger in use is [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger), made by the [Swift@IBM](https://github.com/IBM-Swift) team.
 The deeper your level of logging, the more you'll see in your console.

+**NB**: While Lumina is licensed by the MIT license, [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger) is licensed by [Apache 2.0](https://github.com/IBM-Swift/HeliumLogger/blob/master/LICENSE.txt).
+A copy of the license is also included in the source code.

 To set a level of logging, set the static var on `LuminaViewController` like so:

 ```swift